-“The gift of life gives you the greatest opportunity to live and chance to rise above any situation.
-With hopeful attitude you can overcome any struggle.”
+“The gift of life gives you the greatest opportunity to live and the chance to rise above any situation.
+With a hopeful attitude, you can overcome any struggle.”

 Lailah Gifty Akita